mreid1130/scuff/README.md

 ### dynamic(url, callback, options)

-Uses phantom to get HTML body of a dynamic site (includes dynamic content rendered by JavaScript)
+Uses phantom to get HTML body of a dynamic site (includes dynamic content rendered by JavaScript).
+Returns a function, `$`, that has jQuery like functionality in node.

 __Arguments__